Dragon Scale Alocasia or Dragon Scale Plant have tough-textured leaves resembling mythical dragon scales but are fragile against wavering upkeeps.

 Overview of Dragon Scale Alocasia

-Dragon Scale Alocasia is a tropical perennial plant belonging to Araceae.
-They are considered a jewel Alocasia because of their scales.
+Dragon Scale Alocasia is a tropical evergreen perennial cultivar belonging to the Araceae family and is considered “Jewel Alocasia” because of its rarity.

 Color: Mottled silvery green

 Blooming: Late Winter to Early Summer

 |Native Habitat||Wet Tropical Forests of South-East Asia (Borneo & Indonesia)|